Słowiński National Park

-The area is famous for its moving sand dunes, a curiosity which occurs as waves and wind carry the sand inland at a speed of 3 to 10 metres each year.
+One of the main attractions of the park is the moving dunes, which are one of the most unique and unique landscapes in Europe, the dunes are constantly shifting due to the action of winds, creating a constantly changing landscape.
+Waves and wind carry the sand inland at a speed of 3 to 10 metres each year.
 Some dunes can reach heights of up to 30 metres.

 In total, the park provides hikers with 140 kilometres of tourist walking trails; which are well-maintained and include benches and places to rest.
 There are also a number of observation towers beside the lakes.
 Around the park there are plenty of parking areas as well as hotels and camp sites, particularly in Łeba.

 Słowiński National Park is located on the path of migrating birds and at times can be home to over 250 species including swans, ducks, crows and eagle owls.
 Large parts of the lakeshores have been made into strict no-access reserves, free from human interference and birds feel safe there.
 Mammals that you may spot include hares, deer and wild boar.

 The park is named after the Slav tribe, the Slovincians and the best time to visit is in late spring and summer.

 The original idea of creating a preserve here came out in 1946, at a conference in Łeba with scientists from Poznań and Gdańsk.

 Słowiński National Park is open year-round, but some facilities may be closed during the winter months.
 It’s a popular destination for nature lovers, hikers, and beach-goers, as well as for anyone interested in the unique coastal landscapes and ecosystems.